 The EU single market produces an unmatched € 15trillion worth of goods and services annually.
-Such a large and unified market presents a great many opportunities for businesses willing to invest in it.
+Such a large and unified market presents many opportunities for businesses willing to invest in it.

-In order to boost the attractiveness of this market further, European regulators have been working to ensure that it indeed operates like a single unified market.
-The primary thrust to achieve this goals is being made in the retail financial sector.
+To boost the attractiveness of this market further, European regulators have been working to ensure that it indeed operates like a single unified market.
+The primary thrust to achieve this goal is being made in the retail financial sector.

 The Consumer Financial Services Action Plan

-The retail finance sector presents more challenges and opportunities to showcase the strength of the EU single market than perhaps any other sector.
-The challenges stem from complex regulatory requirements of each member state as well as security concerns (which can range from credit card fraud all the way to terror funding).
-However, the ubiquity of financial products as well as their direct and indirect impact on other sectors of the economy makes retail finance an important cog in the single market machinery.
+The retail finance sector presents more challenges and opportunities to showcase the strength of the EU single market than any other sector.
+The challenges stem from the complex regulatory requirements of each member state as well as security concerns (which can range from credit card fraud to terror funding).
+However, the ubiquity of financial products and their direct and indirect impact on other sectors of the economy makes retail finance an important cog in the single market machinery.
 It is with the aim of further reforming and unifying this sector that the European Commission introduced the Consumer Financial Services Action Plan in 2017.

 The action plan focuses on three main areas in order to achieve the Commission's goals:

 1. Consumer Empowerment and Trust

 Cross-border adoption of financial products or services is limited due to consumer concerns regarding fees, the nature of products, remediation mechanisms, and opacity in terms and conditions.
 The Commission wants to address these concerns through the comprehensive legal framework it has created and through enforcement via the European Supervisory Authorities (ESAs) and the Consumer Protection Cooperation (CPC) Network.
 Consumer rights are also enforced through FIN-NET, a network that the Commission has created to resolve financial disputes.